the china guide blog

 An ATM that supports foreign bank cards

-The China Guide is a Beijing-based travel agency that customizes private tours, educational student tours, and incentive trips across China.
-We have more than ten years of experience crafting tours for tens of thousands of travelers from the United States, Canada, Australia, the United Kingdom, Germany, France, Spain, and beyond.
+The China Guide is a Beijing-based travel agency that customizes private tours and educational student tours across China.
+We have more than fifteen years of experience crafting tours for tens of thousands of travelers from the United States, Canada, Australia, the United Kingdom, Germany, France, Spain, and beyond.
 We promise all our tours have no hidden fees, no shopping stops, no touristy restaurants, just memorable experiences!
 Learn more about us or contact us to start planning your perfect China trip.

 Our Popular Tours